Introduction

 See Backup and Recovery especially the Backup and Restore Family Historian Settings plugin for customisations and Windows Registry settings that are not stored in the Project Structure.

-Also the ƒh V6 command File > Backup/Restore > Revert to Snapshot can restore just the GEDCOM file.
+Also in V6 and above File > Backup/Restore > Revert to Snapshot can restore just the GEDCOM file.

 Most data fields are obvious, but these two often cause confusion, so are explained in Places and Addresses.

-The automatic geocoding of the Latitude/Longitude of Place names is described in the ƒh V6 book “Getting the Most From Family Historian” in Chapter 14 Places, Maps and Timelines.
-A similar feature is available in both V5 and V6 via the Map Life Facts Plugin.
+The automatic geocoding of the Latitude/Longitude of Places is described in the ƒh V6 book “Getting the Most From Family Historian” in Chapter 14 Places, Maps and Timelines.
+A similar feature is available for V5 or later via the Map Life Facts Plugin.

 Ancestral Sources

-The free Ancestral Sources utility makes entering census and other basic records much easier.
+The free Ancestral Sources utility makes entering census and other basic records much easier, as do the features in V7 for source-driven data entry.

 For further details see Formal Database Structure and Record Types and Record Id.